Kirriemuir: History

-The history of Kirriemuir extends back to the early historical period.
-It appears to have been a centre of ecclesiastical importance.
 Some of the Kirriemuir Sculptured Stones, a series of late Pictish cross slabs, are on display at the Meffan Institute in Forfar, and the others can be seen in the Kirriemuir Gateway to the Glens Museum which now occupies the Kirriemuir Town House.

 The lands of Ummarchie lay in the feudal barony of Kirriemure – then in the Sheriffdom of Forfar – and were owned for centuries by the Lauder of the Bass family.
 Alexander Lauder of Ummarchie, Co.
-Forfar, born about 1504 and a younger brother of Robert Lauder of the Bass (died 1576), appears in many documents and died at some time in 1580.
+Forfar, born about 1504 and a younger brother of Robert Lauder of the Bass, appears in many documents and died at some time in 1580.
 In October of this year, his younger son Walter had murdered his father's Roman Catholic brother James in a religious dispute.
 Walter was found guilty at Edinburgh on 15 December and beheaded.
 The eldest son, another Alexander Lauder of Ummarchie, stood surety on 22 March 1600 in an Act of Caution in the Privy Council in a principal for 2000 merks for William Rynd of Kers, who was involved in violent armed feuds between the Lindsays and the Ogilvies.
 Alexander Lauder of Ummarchie was still living in 1608.